czs108/Media-Memorability-Prediction/README.md

 ## License

-Distributed under the *GNU General Public License*.
+Distributed under the *MIT License*.
 See `LICENSE` for more information.